 You can still get sexually transmitted infections (STIs) from sexual activity between women.
 Oral sex and sharing sex toys are two of the more common ways women who have sex with women can get an STI, but some STIs can be passed on through intimate skin-on-skin contact and mutual masturbation too.
-You should get an STI test between each sexual partner.
+It’s worth getting checked out regularly, see how often below.

 If you're using sex toys, use a new condom for each of you and pop a new condom on when you use the sex toy in a different body opening (vagina, anus, mouth).
-If a condom doesn’t fit on the sex toy, give them a good wash between each partner.
+If a condom doesn’t fit on the sex toy, wash the toy thoroughly between each partner.

 What are common STI symptoms?

-If you have one or more of these symptoms, this doesn’t necessarily mean you have an STI as some things like Thrush and Bacterial Vaginosis can cause similar symptoms like unusual discharge and itching.
-It’s worth visiting your GP or nearest sexual health clinic if you do have any of these symptoms though so they can help ease symptoms and treat any infections.
+If you have some of these symptoms, it doesn’t always mean you have an STI.
+Some things like Thrush and Bacterial Vaginosis can cause similar symptoms so it’s worth visiting your GP or nearest sexual health clinic if you're worried.

 What happens if I leave an STI untreated?

-Untreated STIs can lead to serious health problems, so it’s worth getting checked out between each sexual partner.
-Visit Cobridge Community Health Centre for a full STI test.
+Untreated STIs can lead to serious health problems (including damage to your heart, brain and eyes), so it’s worth getting checked out between each sexual partner.

 It can be exciting try different things with regards to sex, but one thing should never change and that is consent.